oracle/pgql-lang/pages/pgql-1.5-spec.md

 Above, although only a single path matched the pattern, three rows were returned because the path has three steps.
 In each step, we return the account numbers of the two end points (`v1_number` and `v2_number`), the `amount` of the `transaction` edges, and the element numbers of the vertices and edges on the path (see [ELEMENT_NUMBER](#element_number)).
-Note that vertices always have uneven element numbers while edges always have even element numbers since paths always start with vertices.
+Note that vertices always have uneven element numbers while edges always have even element numbers since paths always start with a vertex, then an edge, then another vertex, then another edge, etc.

-In the example above, the first vertex variable of the step each time binds to the source of an edge while the second vertex variable binds to the destination of an edge, but this is not always the case: if the edge pattern points from right-to-left instead of left-to-right then the first vertex variable binds to destinations of edges while the second vertex variable binds to sources of edges.
+In the example above, the first vertex variable of the step each time binds to the source of an edge while the second vertex variable binds to the destination of an edge.
+However, it is not always the case that the first variable binds to source vertices of edges: if the edge pattern points from right-to-left instead of left-to-right then the first vertex variable binds to destinations of edges while the second vertex variable binds to sources of edges.

-For example, if we reverse the direction of the edge pattern:
+The following example is the same as above but with the direction of the edge pattern and the start and end of the path pattern reversed:

 {% include image.html file="example_graphs/financial_transactions.png" %}